rehanvipin/work/content/whatnext.md

 # So much to learn
 I think I should learn these things because they might be useful at work:

 * Finish off "Reference/Conceptual Reference" from the Angular docs.
+The ngModules and DI sections.
 * Add more content about Angular services (really needed?)
 * A special section on `ng-template`, it seems to be pretty powerful.
 * TypeScript, since it's the default lang for Angular.
 [Just an overview from a YT video perhaps?](https://www.youtube.com/watch?v=BCg4U1FzODs)